 Rustin began fighting for equal rights at college when he refused to join ROTC because of its policies against homosexuality.
 Still, it wasn’t until after WWII that he became active in social movements across America.
 He marched with Dr. King numerous times throughout his life while inspiring future advocates like Harvey Milk (the first openly gay man elected into office).

-Ellen DeGeneres- a comedian from America who came out on television and starred in her own show, “Ellen.”
+A comedian from America came out on television and starred in her show, “Ellen.”

-Alan Turing- a mathematician from England who is also known for creating the Turing machine.
+A mathematician from England is also known for creating the Turing machine.

-Freddie Mercury- a rock musician from England who played with Queen and sang some of their most famous songs, including “Bohemian Rhapsody.”
+A rock musician from England played with Queen and sang some of their most famous songs, including “Bohemian Rhapsody.”

-John Maynard Keynes- an economist from England, noted his early work in the theory of probability and advancing a new way to look at economics.
+An economist from England noted his early work in probability theory and advancing a new way to look at economics.

-There are countless famous names today who have made history by being true to themselves despite immense adversity from society or their famous peers.
+Today, countless famous names have made history by being true to themselves despite immense adversity from society or their famous peers.
 These famous gay people have helped many others come to terms with their identity and inspired them to be themselves no matter what anyone says or does – just like the famous names in this article.

-The current culture around gay is that it’s becoming more common to see LGBT people on TV or movies.
-A lot of these LGBT characters are either played by straight actors/actresses or they remain closeted throughout their roles because they don’t want to risk losing fans or having the show canceled if some had a problem with them being LGBT.
+The current culture around gay is becoming more common to see LGBT people on TV or in movies.
+Many of these LGBT characters are either played by straight actors/actresses or they remain closeted throughout their roles because they don’t want to risk losing fans or having the show canceled if some had a problem with them being LGBT.

-This can be seen as slightly problematic since not all audiences will be accepting which could potentially lead up to violence against openly LGBT actors/actresses.
-However, these LGBT characters are positive role models because they show that people who are gay can be normal and have jobs just like everybody else.
+This can be seen as slightly problematic since not all audiences will accept, which could lead to violence against openly LGBT actors/actresses.
+However, these LGBT characters are positive role models because they show that people who are gay can be ordinary and have jobs just like everybody else.
 They also provide an unbiased view on the diversity of the LGBT community by portraying many different walks of life.